EPC310TECH/zoom-spam-detection/README.md

 🔲 Improve Spam Filtering

-Train a custom ML model (fine-tune GPT or use a simpler classifier).
 Implement word similarity detection to catch variations of spam words.
 Allow user-configurable spam rules (via a UI).